 The Department of Population Medicine focuses on improving health care delivery and population health through innovative research and teaching.
 This is a brief overview of a few research and public health surveillance projects conducted by our faculty and staff.
-Please visit the individual research group pages for a more in depth look at our research programs.
+Please visit the individual research group pages for an in depth look at our research programs.

 Advanced Breast Imaging: Trends and Outcomes Associated with Recent Breast Density Reporting Legislation